DizNicolasAmor/interviews-practice/HTML.md

 From the developer, this API is implemented by calling the geolocation.navigator object.

-### What are some of the key global attributes?
+### What are global attributes?

-Global attributes are attributes that can be applied to all HTML5 elements.
-Some of the most important global attributes are:
+They are attributes that can be applied to all HTML5 elements, such as:

-    accesskey, used to specify a keyboard shortcut for an element class, used to assign one or more class names to an element dir, used to specify the base direction of the element’s text data-*, used to store custom data specific to the web page contenteditable, used to indicate whether the content is editable or not
+- **accesskey**: used to specify a keyboard shortcut for an element.
+- **class**: used to assign one or more class names to an element.
+- **dir**: used to specify the base direction of the element’s text.
+- **data-**: used to store custom data specific to the web page.
+- **contenteditable**:, used to indicate whether the content is editable or not.

 ### What is the role of the WebSocket API?